Rama-Chunduri/Task-Manager/README.md

  ## Testing
 Our project utilized the Google Test framework.
 We tested each of our .cpp files from src folder for functionality and non-functionality.

+**How the project was tested/validated:**
+In addition to writing unit tests, here are some other ways the code was tested:
+- To check if some logic components were working the way it was intended to, the trial and error method was used.
+This definitely helped test the small parts of the code.
+- Outputting the values of certain parts of the code when we weren’t sure if the values were what we wanted it to be.
+(SOMEONE REWORD THIS)
+- Commenting out code to test a specific part of the program.
+Testing edge cases for inputs